-Pollutants are automatically monitored at 4 sites within Sunderland.
-Details are shown below in table 2.1.
-Maps of the 4 locations have also been provided as Fig 2.1-2.4.
-All four stations were running at the time of the previous Updating and Screening report and no new stations have been commissioned since.
+Details of the two stations are shown below in table 2.1.
+Maps of the 2 locations have also been provided as Fig 2.1-2.2.
+The stations were running at the time of the previous Updating and Screening report and no new stations have been commissioned since although two stations have been decommissioned.
 QA/QC procedures for these sites are detailed in Appendix 1 of this report.
-PM10 is measured at two locations using Tapered Element Oscillating Microbalances (TEOM's).
-Following the guidance supplied in LAQM.TG (09), the Volatile Correction Model was used to adjust the data collected from these two sites in order that they be compared to the air quality objectives.
+PM10 is measured at two locations using Tapered Element Oscillating Microbalances (TEOM's) but as detailed above the data is unavailable.